Date Published: April 01, 2014 - Last Updated 1 Year, 173 Days, 2 Hours, 49 Minutes ago

 Emerging technologies, new business models, changing customer behaviors and difficult economic conditions are forcing executives everywhere to fundamentally rethink the way they operate.

-And, as the business context evolves, so too do the skills and capabilities required to successfully operate within it.
+As the business context evolves, so too do the skills and capabilities required to successfully operate within it.
 Simply put, real business value can only be generated if organizations have the right people in the right place at the right time.
 However, it’s not just about being in the right place at the right time, but knowing what to do when you find yourself there.

 The reality is that few organizations have taken the necessary steps to ensure that their employees are well equipped to meet the shifting needs of the market and the organization, which means that it’s likely they are not unlocking their full potential.
-At Silver Lining Solutions, we believe that the time has come for CXO’s to start ‘architecting’ employee performance management strategies and practices in a way that drives positive business outcomes.

 Understand what you've got

 Start by benchmarking your existing employee base: knowing what skills and knowledge your employees have is crucially important before analysis can be used to understand their links to positive business performance.
 There are many ways for employees to be benchmarked depending on their role and sector, but typical measures could be based on one or many of a number of performance data sources, including sales figures, quality management scores, length of service and tasks performed, for example.
 The key is that they are values which can be analyzed at any time and they must be common amongst groups that require comparison.
 It's worth considering specialist performance optimization solutions that take data feeds from multiple data sources.

 Decide what's important

-Have a clear goal or objective: this is very important as it drives the direction of any analysis and helps formulate the desired outcomes.
-Without clear goals or objectives it is difficult to achieve a real performance gain as you don't really know what you're looking for or want to achieve!
+Have a clear goal or objective.
+This is very important, as it drives the direction of any analysis and helps formulate the desired outcomes.
+Without clear goals or objectives, it is difficult to achieve a real performance gain as you don't really know what you're looking for or want to achieve.
 Once you're clear, then analytics should be used to find the causal factors that are driving the desired business outcomes.

 Link what you've got to what you want

-4. Find and fill gaps
+Find and fill gaps

 Test and refine

 Perform cyclic measurement and analysis to make sure you continue to take relevant, focused actions that maintain positive performance improvements.
-This use of analytics over the longer term ensures that companies continue to invest in the right areas based on measured, focused, repeatable proven patterns of improvement rather than perceived areas of need.
+This use of analytics over the longer term ensures that companies continue to invest in the right areas based on measured, focused, repeatable proven patterns of improvement rather than on perceived areas of need.